New?

 "The Journeyers is open to anyone who has a child or adult of any age with a disability," says Sue.
 "This is not a clinical support group but a group for those who not only need the support but can often provide the best support to others."

 The group meets monthly (except for December), generally on a weeknight.
-The April meeting will be Tuesday, April 29th, from 7-8:30 PM at The Arc of Hanover offices (in The Arc of Hanover Thrift Store).
+The April meeting will be THIS TUESDAY NIGHT, April 29th, from 7-8:30 PM at The Arc of Hanover offices (in The Arc of Hanover Thrift Store).
 For more information, contact Sue Jeantheau.

 .png)